baehyunsol/Sodigy/README.md

 Sodigy doesn't distinguish double-quoted literals and single-quoted literals.
 It only has `String` type, but no `Char` type.
 It may change in the future.

+Internally, Sodigy strings are lists of integers.
+Each integer represent a character, not a byte.
+For example, a korean character "한" is 3 bytes in UTF-8.
+It's `[237, 149, 156]` in Rust, and `"한".len()` is 3 in Rust.
+But in Sodigy, it's a single character, which is 54620 in integer.
+It makes Sodigy slower than Rust, but makes it much easier to deal with strings, especially indexing.

 Beside normal string literals, there are two special ones: formatted strings and bytes.

 #### Formatted strings